ejrgeek/doa-chain/frontend/dapp-doa-chain/README.md

 6. Components

+- CampaignCard: Responsible for the visual assembly of campaigns in the listing
 - HeadNext: Responsible for adding metadata and page title.
 - Header: Component that displays the navigation bar at the top of the page.
 - Footer: Displays the footer with additional information.